Virginia’s Right-of-Way Rules at a Stop Sign

 Virginia law does not give the right-of-way to a particular driver.
 It only states who must yield.
 When a driver is legally required to yield the right-of-way but fails to do so, other drivers are required to stop or yield as necessary for safety.
 So, if another driver does not yield to you when he or she should forget it.
 Let the other driver go first.

 Many crashes in Virginia are caused by a failure to yield.
-If you were injured by a driver who failed to yield, please call our Virginia car wreck injury lawyers at (757) 333-3333
+If you were injured by a driver who failed to yield, please call our Virginia car accident injury lawyers at (757) 333-3333